Itinerary Map

 One of the special features we will encounter over the next 2 days is experiencing first-hand the annual Naadam Festival.

 After the grand Opening Ceremony, the first round of wrestling and archery is held in the afternoon at Naadam Stadium.
-Please prepare your bag each day to contain everything you may need for the day – sun hat, sunscreen, drinking water and plenty of camera memory etc. at a minimum.
+Please prepare your bag each day to contain everything you may need for the day – sun hat, sunscreen, drinking water and plenty of camera memory, etc., at a minimum.
 It is usually hot at this time of year, and the seats are not under cover, so we will be exposed to the sun all day.
-Valuables must be kept in the hotel safe or under your clothes in a money belt as we will be walking through huge crowds on our way in and out of the stadium stands.
-Lunch during this time will usually be a boxed lunch organized by the hotel, so that we can enjoy it ‘picnic style’ without leaving the excitement of the festival.
+Valuables must be kept in the hotel safe or under your clothes in a money belt, as we will be walking through huge crowds on our way in and out of the stadium stands.
+Lunch either at a local restaurant. or boxed picnic style.

 Horse Race - Naadam Festival second day (B, L, D)